GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/intro.rst

 About DEA
 =========

-.. contents:: On this page
+.. contents:: In this guide
    :local:
    :backlinks: none